cseanburns/electronic_resource_mgmt/src/14-evaluation-statistics.md

 ## Conclusion

-Librarians used a variety of techniques to collect usage data in the print era, but like many things we've learned about, electronic resources have complicated things.
+Librarians used a variety of techniques to collect usage data in the print era, but again, electronic resources have complicated things.
 First, because more data is available about usage with electronic resources, before that data can be used, it has to be defined.
 Project Counter is an attempt to define what usage means and how to report it.